 A consequence of altering onboard fuel storage is that the tanks are expanded at a cost to the vessels' cargocarrying capacity.
-In Figure 31 (below) the annual cost of less cargo capacity is seen as a component of the TCO if the same bunkering frequency was continued for the bulker.
+In Figure 33 (above) the annual cost of less cargo capacity is seen as a component of the TCO if the same bunkering frequency was continued for the bulker.
 The cost of the lost capacity is calculated by factoring in the amount of capacity sacrificed for larger fuel tanks.
 In practice, this means a lower amount of bulk can be transported, leading to a loss of revenue and greater unit operating costs.
-This is indicated as 'income loss' in the graph and included in the totals of the vessels' calculated TCO.
+This is included in the totals of the vessels' calculated TCO and under non-fuel OPEX.
 The total difference in TCO per year is indicated in % figures in the graph.

-The estimated loss of revenue when the onboard fuel storage is expanded at the expense of cargo capacity is significant, which is indicated in increased OPEX.
-This is the case especially for bio-methanol and even more for biomethane, compared to the case in which frequency of bunkering is increased instead.
-The strategic option is clearly a higher bunkering frequency, as the loss in revenue due to lower cargo capacity outweighs the cost of more frequent bunkering.
+The estimated loss of revenue when the onboard fuel storage is expanded at the expense of cargo capacity can be significant, which is reflected in the increased additional non-fuel OPEX.
+This is the case especially for biomethanol and even more for biomethane, compared to the case in which frequency of bunkering is increased, due to the significantly lower energy density of these fuels.
+For these fuels, the strategic option is clearly a higher bunkering frequency, as the loss in revenue due to lower cargo capacity outweighs the cost of more frequent bunkering.